Easy-Breezy Guide to All the Types of Characters in Fiction

 That's a big question.
 You see, we categorize characters in several different ways.
 There are terms to describe a character's significance in the story, the role they play, their personality, and even whether or not they change.

-A tertiary character can be a foil and a static character but not a protagonist.
+A tertiary character can be a foil or a static character or both, but they can never be a protagonist.
 A Magician can be an antagonist or protagonist, dynamic or static, but they can only be one of each.

 Sounds messy, right?
-But don’t stress.
-It’s all going to make sense in a minute.
-And the best part is, when you know the different types of characters in fiction, you’re better equipped to write them well.
+But don't stress.
+It's all going to make sense in a minute.
+The best part is, when you know the different types of characters in fiction, you're better equipped to write them well.
+And well-written characters are the secret to writing page-turning novels.

 You're about to learn:

-• The most commonly discussed types of characters in fiction
+- The most commonly discussed types of characters in fiction (plus famous examples of each)

 Let's start with a few terms you might recognize from English class.